HimesHideout/be-dumpybot/README.md

 ### Creating Tables on AWS

-On your AWS account, you will need a few tables set up: `dumpy-prod`, `dumpy-dev` and `dumpy-test` so that you can separate your data.
+On your AWS account, you will need a few tables set up: `PRODUCTION`, `DEVELOPMENT` and `TEST` so that you can separate your data.
 You most importantly need the split between `test` and `dev/prod` so that the testing suite may work.